What to do after tooth extraction: recommendations

 13. Suture removal after removal

 After tooth extraction, the sutures are usually removed no later than 7-8 days.
 However, removal of seams may not be necessary if, for example, catgut is used as a suture material.
-This material resolves itself in a 10-day period.
+This material resolves itself in 10 days.
 When you see that Shevchenko very hang out – they can be removed easily with clean fingers.

 14. Dental treatment after removal

 Treatment after tooth extraction is desirable to continue not earlier than 7 days.
 If the removal was difficult, sometimes it may take up to 14 days.
-This is due to the fact that there is a lot of pathogenic infection in carious teeth, which when drilling the tooth can easily get into the blood clot and lead to suppuration.
+This is because there is a lot of pathogenic infection in carious teeth, which when drilling the tooth can easily get into the blood clot and lead to suppuration.